apache/arrow/docs/source/java/dataset.rst

 Projection
 ===========

 User can specify projections in ScanOptions.
-For ``FileSystemDataset``, only column projection is allowed for now.
-Which means, only column names in the projection list will be accepted.
+For ``FileSystemDataset``, only column projection is allowed for now, which means, only column names in the projection list will be accepted.
 For example:

 .. code-block:: Java